vabruzzo/edd-manhattanjs/README.md

 # Empathy Driven Development: Making the Web Accessible to All, Resources & Notes

+## shared user experiences

+Browse and use your web sites and apps with:

+* keyboard only
+* a screen reader
+* noise cancelling headphones
+* different spectrum settings
+* throttled cpu and/or network

 ## web a11y general resources

 * [Awesome a11y list](http://brunopulis.com/awesome-a11y/)